BeastMode901/Car-Data-Analysis/README.md

 # Car Data Analysis

 ## Project Overview
-This project explores a car dataset using SQL and Power BI to uncover insights into car prices, mileage, fuel types, seller types, transmission types, and ownership history.
-The goal is to analyze patterns and trends in the dataset, answer key analytical questions, and visualize findings to provide a clearer understanding of the car market.
+This project looks at a car dataset using SQL and Power BI to dig into things like car prices, mileage, fuel types, seller types, transmission types, and ownership history.
+The goal is to spot patterns and trends, answer important questions about the data, and visualize the results to give a clearer picture of the car market.

 ## Database
 - **Database Name:** `Car_Project`